sximenez/2024-01-jan-etl-extract-transform-load/README.md

 ## Interface: IConnection

-Compared to a class, an `interface` contains methods that are not implemented.

-When an interface is assigned to a class, the class must implement them, like terms in a contract.
+An `interface` is a model for a class.

+It provides a list of methods mandatory for the class to implement.

+Imagine an `outfit` that a class puts on.

+Putting a certain outfit means behaving in a certain way.

+Classes can put on several outfits.

 ```c#
 public interface IConnection